Coxeter factorizations with generalized Jucys-Murphy weights and Matrix Tree theorems for reflection groups: Proof of Theorem for the infinite families and

 For $n=1$, $G(r,1,1)$ is isomorphic to the cyclic group $C_r$.
 Since it is of rank $1$, the weighting system is trivial, and Theorem~\ref{thm:main} is equivalent to the unweighted Chapuy-Stump formula~\cite{CS}.
 Because Theorems~\ref{thm:main} and~\ref{thm:equivalence} are equivalent (see Section~\ref{sec:LieLike}), we are done.

 Let $n\geq 2$.
-We will check the conditions of Lemma~\ref{lemma:subgroup} with $\chi_1$ and $\chi_2$ being the two sides of~\eqref{eq:inductionGr1n}.
+We will check the conditions of Lemma~\ref{lemma:subgroup} with $\chi_s$ and $\psi_s$ being the two sides of~\eqref{eq:inductionGr1n} (corresponding to Coxeter numbers $s=kh$).
 Let $W_{sub}$ be a maximal proper parabolic subgroup of $W=G(r,1,n)$.
 The conditions of Lemma~\ref{lemma:subgroup} being conjugation invariant, we can assume that $W_{sub}$ is given by either case 1a or 1b of Lemma~\ref{lemma:parabolics}.

 We start with case 1b and we let $ W_{sub}=G(r,1,a)\times \mathfrak{S}_{b} $ for some $a\in [1..n-1]$ and $b=n-a$.
 Irreducible representations of $W_{sub}$ are indexed by pairs $U\otimes V$ where $U$ is an $r$-tuple of partitions of total size $a$, and $V$ is a partition of size $b$.
 We now examine the restriction to $W_{sub}$ of both sides of~\eqref{eq:inductionGr1n}.